Will Harris (baseball)

 William Taylor Harris (born August 28, 1984) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Colorado Rockies, Arizona Diamondbacks, Houston Astros and Washington Nationals.
 He made his major league debut in 2012.

 From Houston, Texas, Harris played college baseball for Louisiana State University (LSU).
 The Rockies selected him in the ninth round of the 2006 MLB draft.

-As a member of the Astros, Harris won been named an American League All-Star (2016), won the 2017 World Series, and, in 2019, pitched in both a combined no-hitter and immaculate inning.
+As a member of the Astros, Harris was named an American League All-Star in 2016, won the 2017 World Series, and, in 2019, pitched in a combined no-hitter and an immaculate inning.

 Early life

 Harris played baseball at Slidell High School in Slidell, Louisiana.
 He attended Louisiana State University (LSU) and played collegiate baseball for LSU Tigers.
 In 2004, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.

 Professional career

 Colorado Rockies

 The Colorado Rockies selected Harris in the ninth round of the 2006 Major League Baseball draft.
 Harris made his professional debut with the Low-A Tri-City Dust Devils.
 In 2007, Harris played for the Single-A Asheville Tourists, recording a stellar 1.32 ERA in 38 appearances.
 The next year he played for the High-A Modesto Nuts, posting a 2.77 ERA in 49 games for the team.
 He only appeared in 1 game in 2009, for Tri-City, and did not play at all in 2010.
 In 2011, Harris returned to Modesto, registering a3-2 record and 5.55 ERA in 33 appearances.
 To begin the 2012 season, Harris split the year between the Double-A Tulsa Drillers and the Triple-A Colorado Springs Sky Sox, posting a 1.02 ERA in Colorado Springs and a 2.62 ERA in Tulsa.

 Harris was promoted to the majors for the first time on August 11, 2012.
 He made his major league debut the next day, allowing 3 earned runs in 1.0 inning of work against the Milwaukee Brewers.
 He finished his rookie season with an unsightly 8.15 ERA across 20 appearances.
 On March 29, 2013, Harris was designated for assignment by the Rockies.